Visiting The Bromo-Tengger-Semeru National Park

 Tengger is the name of the massif that Mount Bromo is part of, and the name of the 10 km (6.2 mile) wide caldera – Java’s largest – that you see in all the pictures of this area.

 The national park covers a huge area.
-Most of the time, you will focus on Mount Bromo and the Tengger Caldera.
+Most of the time, you will focus on the Mount Bromo Volcano and the Tengger Caldera.
 I suggest you to stay at the village of Cemoro Lawang like I did, on the edge of the caldera, offering you some splendid views.
 This village offers some small hotels/homestays.

 In the panoramas and pictures on this page, you can put yourself in the shoes of the many tourists who wake up very early to go watch the sunrise over Mount Bromo and the whole Tengger Caldera.
 This is a truly spectacular sight, a must-see.
 In the early morning, the caldera is filled with mist.
 This mist slowly vanishes mid-morning, chased away by the sun.
 From such an elevated viewpoint, you are able to witness the power that volcanic forces have to shape spectacular landscapes.